Office: Turlington B121

 Langley, M., M. Prendergast, and K. Grillo.
 2019.
 Organic technology in the Pastoral Neolithic: osseous and eggshell artefacts from Luxmanda, Tanzania.
 Archaeological and Anthropological Sciences. https://doi.org/10.1007/s12520-017-0528-z

 Prendergast, M.E., A. Janzen, M. Buckley, and K. Grillo.
 Sorting the sheep from the goats in the Pastoral Neolithic: morphological and biomolecular approaches at Luxmanda, Tanzania.
-Accepted for publication in Archaeological and Anthropological Sciences.
+2019.
+Archaeological and Anthropological Sciences.

 Hildebrand, E.A., K. Grillo, E. Sawchuk, S. Pfeiffer, L. Conyers, S.T.
 Goldstein, A.C.
 Hill, A. Janzen, C. Klehm, M. Helper, P. Kiura, E. Ndiema, C. Ngugi, J. Shea, H. Wang.
 2018.
 A monumental cemetery built by eastern Africa’s earliest herders near Lake Turkana, Kenya.
 PNAS: Proceedings of the National Academy of Sciences.